Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/MinHeap.rst

 Example
 -------
 An example showing how to dequeue a string object.
+In this instance for string values, the order of the binary tree is alphabetical and not the numerical values described by each string.

 .. code-block:: c